The quest

 28.08.20 (Updated 06.09.22)

-Insomnia can affect anybody at any stage of life but during menopause, when a woman’s ovaries begin producing lower amounts of some hormones - specifically oestrogen, progesterone and testosterone - sleepless nights become all the more likely.
-This phenomenon is often referred to as ‘menopause insomnia’.
+Insomnia can affect anybody at any stage of life but during menopause, even women who've slept soundly for years can suddenly find themselves in a string of restless nights.
+The reason for this, as with so many things in life, is down to hormones.
+As perimenopause progresses, ovaries begin producing lower amounts of some hormones - specifically oestrogen, progesterone and testosterone - sleepless nights become all the more likely.
+Then as a woman reaches menopause, defined as when her last menstruation was over a year previous, these hormones are at an all-time low, which often triggers menopause insomnia.

-Menopause sleep problems can manifest as trouble falling asleep, or trouble staying asleep, or both.
-It is most commonly experienced by women in the year following their last menstrual period.
+Menopause sleep problems can manifest as trouble falling asleep, trouble staying asleep, or both.

-Although insomnia is difficult to cure completely, there are natural remedies and steps you can take to mitigate its effect and improve the quality of your sleep.
+Insomnia is a complex beast because it presents in different ways and can be caused by many health reasons, thus making it difficult to cure completely.
+However, there are natural remedies and steps you can take to mitigate its effect and improve the quality of your sleep.
 Read on to find out how to treat menopause insomnia and enjoy a better night’s sleep.

-If menopause and hormone dysregulation are causing your sleep issues, balancing your hormone levels should help to provide some relief.
-Your doctor might suggest hormone replacement therapy (HRT), a low dose of birth control either in pill form or in the form of an injection, or a low dose of antidepressant medication.
+If menopause and imbalanced hormones are causing your sleep issues, addressing your hormone levels is a solid place to start.
+Doctors most commonly suggest hormone replacement therapy (HRT), a low dose of birth control either in pill form or in the form of an injection, or occasionally a low dose of antidepressant medication.

-Restoring your body to balance through a hormone-friendly diet can also be helpful for inducing a better night’s sleep.
-Helpful foods to focus on include healthy fats from fish, nuts, seeds, plant oils, coconut products and avocados.
-You should avoid dairy and any non-organic animal products if you’re looking to restore harmony to your hormone levels.
+For better odds at a good night’s sleep, you can also bring your body back into balance through a hormone-friendly diet.
+Foods to focus on include healthy fats from fish, nuts, seeds, plant oils, coconut products and avocados.
+The bad news is that you my need to avoid dairy and any non-organic animal products if you’re looking to bring your hormones back into equilibrium.

-Ashwagandha is an adaptogen that also goes by the names ‘Indian Ginseng’ and ‘Winter Cherry’.
-It is a member of the nightshade family of plants, and has been used for centuries by Ayurvedic practitioners to help support people’s sleep-wake cycles and to restore harmony and balance to the endocrine system.
-The endocrine system is responsible for the production of hormones that regulate reproductive cycles, sleep and mood, among other things.
+Ashwagandha is an adaptogen that also goes by the aliases of ‘Indian Ginseng’ and ‘Winter Cherry’ and it's a bonafide natural wonder for sleep.
+A botanical member of the nightshade family, it's been used for centuries by Ayurvedic practitioners to help support people’s sleep-wake cycles and return balance to the endocrine system, that which is responsible for hormone production and stabilising reproductive cycles, but also touches sleep and mood too.

 Ashwagandha is a member of the species ‘somnifera’, or ‘sleep-inducing’ in Latin.
 It contains something called ‘triethylene glycol’; a compound that’s heavily implicated in transporting sleep signals to the body and brain.